alpharaoh/AmongUsBot/README.md

 Please bare with the setup of this process, it will take a moment so make sure to follow each step carefully. <br />
 Firstly, we need to make sure you have python3 and pip3 already installed on your windows machine

-1) Open your command prompt on windows as administrator
+1) Right click on <a href="https://bootstrap.pypa.io/get-pip.py" download>this link</a> and save this file (get-pip.py)
-2) Download <a href="https://bootstrap.pypa.io/get-pip.py" download>this file</a>
+2) Open your command prompt on windows as administrator
 3) Use the cd command followed by a folder name to navigate to the location of the get-pip.py file. (e.g. cd Downloads/)
 4) Type "python3 get-pip.py" and wait for pip to install.
 After installation, check whether its installed type "pip3 --version"
 5) Type in these commands in any order, making sure there are no errors